breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

   E - E | E · 0 | 0 · E | 0 - E | +0 | -1 | ·0 → 0
 ```

-This is known as a recursively enumerable language, or string rewrite system.
+This is known as a context sensitive language, or string rewrite system.
 This particular example produces directed acyclic graphs, which we can think of as grafting or pruning the branches of a tree.
-If we must combine two identical expressions, why evaluate them twice?
+If we must add two identical expressions, why evaluate them twice?
 If we need to multiply an expression by `0`, why evaluate it at all?
 Some say, "all trees are DAGs, but not all DAGs are trees".
 Growing up in the woods, I prefer to think of a DAG as a tree with a [gemel](https://en.wikipedia.org/wiki/Inosculation):

 |Rewrite Rule|Deformed Tree|
 |---|----|